mdorante/Ansible_For_DevOps/Chapter_4-Ansible_Playbooks/notes.md

 The script copies some apache config files to their desired locations.
 We have the files in our **_local machine_**, but for the shell script, we transfer the files over to the server and we put them in `/tmp/`.

 This is not necessary in the revised Ansible Playbook, because we use the `copy` module.

+## Real-world playbook: CentOS Node.js app server

+In this example, we will configure a CentOS server with Node.js, and install and start a simple Node.js app.